qijiezhao/pseudo-3d-pytorch/README.md

 This repo implements the network structure of P3D[1] with PyTorch, pre-trained model weights are converted from caffemodel, which is supported from the [author's repo](https://github.com/ZhaofanQiu/pseudo-3d-residual-networks)

-### NEWS！！！

-#### First,
-The prepared weights at the following section is transfered from the author's.
-However, due to a difference of pooling operation between CAFFE and PyTorch, **The same weights will generate different size of feature map.** Anyone that use this repo should know that: this difference will not bring any influence if you use P3D199 to finetune.
-Of course, you can modify by change the padding value of the pooling layer, then direct inference is also OK(code is updated already).
-#### Second,
-Recently, I got the opportunity to train the whole Kinetics data, so I am trying to train a more powerful p3d modelweight based on input size of 3x16x224x224. **I will share the weights after the ddl of Anet18!** please have a wait.

 ### Requirements:

 - pytorch